pontikos/flowBeads/README.md

 # This a very useful Bioconductor package to do clustering by fitting a mixture of normal distributions.
 # It also ignores outliers.
 require(flowClust)
+# This package provides the download.file function.
+# If download file doesn't work (returns status code 127) then you can just download the file and save it in the directory
+# where you run the script.
 require(RCurl)
 # This is another repository of mine containing some plotting functions for flow data.
 download.file("https://raw.githubusercontent.com/pontikos/FCS/master/fcs.R", destfile = "fcs.R", method = "curl")